Quarterly Market Update

 GDP Growth:

-GDP growth is expected to improve in 2026 compared to 2025 across the major regions, except for US, China and Japan on the back of greater visibility on tariffs and easing geopolitical tension.
+GDP growth is expected to slow in 2026 compared to 2025 across the major regions, except for US driven by steady consumer spending and easing monetary policy.

 Real GDP growth forecasts (% change, yoy)